adwyze/email-generator/README.md

 ### What and why?

 This repository contains the generator for HTML templates.
-The generator uses Inky(by Foundation) for templating language that converts simple HTML tags into the complex table HTML required for emails.
+The generator uses Inky(by Foundation) as templating language that converts simple HTML tags into the complex table HTML required for emails.

 A few basic components(Buttons, Greetings, etc) required are already written in the [index.html](./src/pages/index.html)

-For creating a new template, say `Invitation.html`, just add a HTML page at `./src/pages/` and on running the build, the template will be generated at `./dist/`
+For creating a new template, say `Invitation.html`, just add a HTML page named `Invitation.html` at `./src/pages/` and on running the build, the template will be generated at `./dist/Invitation.html`

 ### Setup